 Keeping a romantic workplace relationship secret is also fraught with risk: an allegation of harassment or an allegation that the relationship was not consensual or coerced is far more believable when shrouded in secrecy.
 To address this risk, some workplaces have gone as far as instituting ‘love contracts’: documents in which co-workers in a relationship confirm that they weren’t coerced into dating the other and that they agree to behave professionally while at work.
 Personally, I think that a love contract is extreme: the private disclosure of the relationship would suffice in limiting the risk of a possible harassment or poisonous workplace complaint.

-3. Stay away from romantic relationships between managers and subordinates
+i've been dating my girlfriend for a year 3.
+Stay away from romantic relationships between managers and subordinates

 It goes without saying, but people in an office romance should never be in the same managerial chain.
 The power dynamic in the manager-subordinate relationships puts the consensual nature of the office romance in question.
 Further, even if consensual, the appearance of favoritism as it relates to promotions, work assignments, compensation and other perquisites can create a poisonous work environment and impact morale of other employees.
 And given that only one-third of workplace romantic relationships lead to marriage, it follows that the rest break-up: romantic relationships between managers and subordinates can be far trickier when a break-up occurs as one party may feel that they are being professionally sidelined by their former lover.